Canadian 2slgbtq+ trailblazers

 Nation and also served as a proud transgender man in the

-TEGAN & SARAH
+TEGAN & SARA

 Source: Tegan and Sara pose with Governor General Julie Payette after receiving the Governor General’s Performing Arts Award in Ottawa June 1.
 (CBC)